Impossible measurements revisited: Conclusions

-This motivates the second possibility: to reassess the applicability of the standard measurement prescription to QFT, or at least how to apply the projection postulate.
-The best known proposal, that the projection takes place on the past lightcone of the measurement region \cite{Hellwig:1970st}, certainly does not address the issue of signalling.
-Restricting the use of the projection postulate to measurement regions that are totally timelike related rules out signalling by fiat \cite{Sorkin:1993gg}, but then one is still compelled to give an account of what happens for sets of measurements not meeting this condition.
-This is highly non-trivial, although there are causal QFT measurement models in the spirit of von Neumann \cite{Doplicher:2009xh,Fewster:2018qbm, Grimmer:2019ahl}.
-Alternatively, one could interpret signalling as a causal constraint on the \emph{measurement resolution} achievable within a given spacetime region.
+Nonetheless, the probe prescription generates a concrete class of physically motivated, and causal, state update maps for QFT.
+In contrast, our criterion --- which poses a theoretical limit for allowed state update maps --- can currently only rule out measurements of observables in an \emph{ad hoc} manner.
+An interesting question, then, is whether the theoretical limit matches the probe state update maps.
+In other words, does every causal state update map arise from some locally coupled probe setup?

+An alternative viewpoint to all of the above is to interpret signalling as a causal constraint on the \emph{measurement resolution} achievable within a given spacetime region.
 For any operator $O_2$ one can always coarse-grain the measurement resolution $\mathcal{B}$ such that the signal is killed.
 For example, if the measurement apparatus for our two-qubit example, where $O_2= \ket{1}\bra{1} \otimes \sigma^z$, is not able to distinguish the $\pm 1$ eigenvalues, signalling is not possible.
-In this case, Caiomhe's two stage process reduces to a single measurement of the z-spin of qubit $A$, which means that no signal needs to propagate from $A$ to $B$.
-This may be indicative of a more general result that signal-enabling measurements can be thought of as causally connected sequences of local measurements.
+It is also interesting to note that the realization of Caoimhe's measurement as a LOCC protocol reduces, in this case, to a single measurement of the z-spin of qubit $A$, meaning that no signal needs to propagate from $A$ to $B$.

 The final possibility is to couch the foundations of QFT and measurement entirely within the manifestly relativistic framework of the sum-over-histories approach pioneered by Dirac and Feynman, forgoing the complementary picture of Hilbert space, operators and transformation theory.
-This perspective has been advocated for \emph{a priori} independent reasons, that nonetheless are ultimately related to the issue of signalling \cite{Hartle:1991bb, Hartle:1992as, Hartle:1993ip, Sorkin:1994dt, Sorkin:2010kg}.
+This perspective has been advocated for independent reasons, that nonetheless are ultimately related to the issue of signalling \cite{Hartle:1991bb, Hartle:1992as, Hartle:1993ip, Sorkin:1994dt, Sorkin:2010kg}.